-Elections equipment, as a key component of the voting system, is carefully scrutinized in public testing before any election takes place.
+Elections equipment, as a key component of the voting system, is carefully inspected during private and public testing before any election takes place.
 This testing is required under law and is open to the public for observation.

 There is no evidence showing that any voting machines were faulty, hacked, or compromised in any way in 2020 or any other election.
 Numerous conspiracy theories regarding voting machines have been spread, all without any evidence to back them up.
 Post-election reviews have always shown accurate and reliable performance from the equipment used in Minnesota.
 All equipment used in elections is verified through federal and state certification processes.